 Mayville, WI.
 No poultry in the City of Mayville, WI

 Shorewood Hills, WI.
 It is said that the village Clerk keeps six hens.
 Noise and smell are regulated, but not the number of chickens.

-Laramie, Wyoming.
+Laramie, WY.
 Hen chickens allowed in city for education and personal consumption.
 20’ from neighboring residences.

 Esquimalt, British Columbia, Canada.
 Up to 10 caged "ornamental birds" (kept primarily for show) are allowed.
 It appears up to 4 hens, no roosters, are allowed in most zonings.

 Halifax, Nova Scotia, Canada.
 Chickens are prohibited.